numaslibrary/numas/README.md

 # numas
 numas is Rust library implementing n-dimensional array for generic types.

+#### New in numas 0.2.0
+- Exponential functions
+- Added more examples

 #### New in numas 0.1.9
 - Rounding functions
 - Logarithm functions